Business Administration - BA

 Linear equations, rational expressions, quadratic equations, graphing, exponentials and logarithms, systems of linear equations with applications to business.
 Satisfactory/Unsatisfactory grading only.
 No graduation credit.
 Prerequisite(s): Grade of C or better in BA 070 or grade of C or better in MATH 070; or appropriate score on the department placement test.

-Orientation to resources available at UIC.
-Introduction to study strategies and techniques.
-Orientation to majors and careers in business.
+Introduces first year students to UIC and the resources available on campus to ensure academic success.
+Students will use self-assessment tools and improvisational techniques to enhance their professional development and strengths.
 Satisfactory/Unsatisfactory grading only.
 No graduation credit.
+Meets eight weeks of the semester.
 Should be taken in the first semester after acceptance into the College of Business Administration.
 Prerequisite(s): Admission to the College of Business Administration.
+Recommended background: Incoming first year students.
+First term freshmen.

 Principles of effective business communication applied to practice in writing and speaking, individual and team work; emphasis on written communication.
 Prerequisite(s): ENGL 161 or the equivalent.